-The actuarial assumptions used in the valuations as of December 31, 2017, 2018 and 2019 were:
+The actuarial assumptions used in the valuations as of December 31, 2018, 2019 and 2020 were:

-A. Investment returns and discount rate: 3.18% in 2017, 3.75% in 2018 and 2.76% in 2019, per annum, for both the Pension Plan and the Death and Disability Plan.
-The discount rate changes annually and reflects assumptions, at the benefits information date, to obtain a contract with an insurance entity to provide participants with their accumulated plan benefits.
+A. Investment returns and discount rate: 3.75% in 2018, 2.76% in 2019 and 2.02% in 2020, per annum, for both the Defined Benefit Pension Plan and the Death and Disability Plan.
+The discount rate changes annually and reflects assumptions, at the benefit information date, to obtain a contract with an insurance entity to provide participants with their accumulated plan benefits.

-- B. Rates of mortality, disability, withdrawal and retirement, and family composition for non-retired members: - 2017, 2018 and 2019 as developed from the 2016 Mortality Assumption Study. - C. Rates of mortality for pensioners and disabled members: - 2017 Rates of mortality in accordance with the Society of Actuaries Annuity RP-2014 table, adjusted to reflect actual experience for the Benefits Plan, regressed to 2006 using MP-2014 and projected forward with generational improvement using Scale MP-2017. - 2018 and 2019 Rates of mortality in accordance with the Society of Actuaries Annuity RP-2014 table, adjusted to reflect actual experience for the Benefits Plan, regressed to 2006 using MP-2014 and projected forward with generational improvement using Scale MP-2018.
+- B. Rates of mortality, disability, withdrawal and retirement, and family composition for non-retired members: - 2018 and 2019 as developed from the 2016 Mortality Assumption Study. - 2020 as developed from the 2020 Mortality Assumption Study. - C. Rates of mortality for pensioners and disabled members: - 2018 and 2019 Rates of mortality in accordance with the Society of Actuaries Annuity RP-2014 table, adjusted to reflect actual experience for the Benefits Plan, regressed to 2006 using MP-2014 and projected forward with generational improvement using Scale MP-2018. - 2020 Rates of mortality in accordance with the Society of Actuaries Annuity Pri-2012 table, adjusted to reflect actual experience for the Benefits Plan and projected forward with generational improvement using Scale MP-2020.
+MP-2020 does not contain any adjustments for COVID-19.